 Speaking of sizing, most harnesses are now made in both men’s and women’s fits.
 Bodies come in all shapes and sizes, and it’s certainly not unheard of for a male climber to wear a “women’s” harness, or vice versa.
 If it feels good, go for it.
 But take note that the waters can be a bit muddy around the naming of these different versions.
-For example, our #3 harness is named the Jay (for men) and the Jayne (for women)—even more confusing is the Petzl Adjama and Luna (same harness, two fits).
-Thankfully, Black Diamond is leading the charge in streamlining these naming schemes: their entry-level harness comes in a men’s version and a women’s version, both called the Momentum (the women’s model used to be called the Primrose).
+For example, Edelrid’s entry-level harness is named the Jay (for men) and the Jayne (for women)—even more confusing is the Petzl Adjama and Luna (same harness, two fits).
+Thankfully, Black Diamond is leading the charge in streamlining these naming schemes: their budget harness comes in a men’s version and a women’s version, both called the Momentum (the women’s model used to be called the Primrose).
 And to help, we’ve linked to both options in all our product descriptions above.

 Climbing harnesses run the gamut from 8.5 ounces for the minimalist CAMP USA Air to a whopping 23 ounces for Black Diamond’s big wall specialist, the Big Gun.
 Because lightweight gear often implies increased performance, weight is a huge concern for many climbers.
 Sport climbers pushing the grade will want to look not only for a lightweight set-up, but also a low-profile one (the last thing you want is to have your movement restricted by your harness).
 The same goes for alpine climbers and mountaineers, with a bigger emphasis on weight-saving and packability.
 As a general rule, the more you’re walking in or carrying your harness, the lighter you want it to be.
 But weight doesn’t matter for everyone: If you’re climbing in the gym or casually at the crag, you can pretty much ignore the weight spec entirely—you’ll notice an increase in comfort far more than a few extra ounces around your waist.